-LINCOLN, Neb. – For most upland game bird hunters, taking to the field provides a lot more than just the act of harvesting birds.
-It is a great opportunity for exercise, camaraderie and enjoying this time of year.
+LINCOLN – For most upland game bird hunters, taking to the field provides a lot more than just the act of harvesting birds.
+It’s a great opportunity for exercise, camaraderie and enjoying this time of year.

-Nebraska Hunter Education Coordinator Wendy Horine encourages all those going afield for an upland bird hunt to remember the basics of hunting safety: point the gun in a safe direction; treat every firearm as if it is loaded; keep your finger off the trigger until you are ready to shoot; and know your target and what is beyond it.
+Nebraska Hunter Education Coordinator Wendy Horine encourages all those going afield for an upland bird hunt to remember the basic safety rules of hunting: keep your gun pointed in a safe direction, treat every firearm as if it’s loaded, keep your finger off of the trigger until you are ready to shoot, and know your target and what is beyond it.

-— Read the 2017 Small Game Guide before heading out to become familiar with species-specific regulations.
+— Read the 2016 Hunting Guide before heading out to become familiar with species-specific regulations.

 — Be prepared for longer trips with plenty of water and snacks.
-Keep your dog rested and hydrated, too.
+And keep your dog rested and hydrated, too.

 — Since upland game bird hunting is frequently a group activity, know where your hunting partners are at all times and only shoot within your own zone of fire.
 Never shoot at a sound, shadow or movement.